This function will execute a SLiM script generated by the compile

 # run a simulation using the SLiM back end from a compiled slendr model object and return

-# a tree-sequence output
+# a tree-sequence object as a result

 ts <- slim(model, sequence_length = 1e5, recombination_rate = 0, samples = samples)

-# ... at a later stage:
+# ... and, at a later point, loaded by ts_read()

-ts <- ts_load(output_file, model)
+ts <- ts_read(ts_file, model)

 ts